 This stays computationally feasible when selecting a sufficiently small MLP (e.g. 6 to 8 layers) for the scene flow, and basing the image synthesis process on images which are taken at temporally close to the target time $\mathcal{N}(\Tilde{t}) \ni t$, to limit the number of times to adjust the rays for.

 Rendering at continuous target times $\Tilde{t} \in \mathbb{R}$ outside the intervals $\Delta t$, in which the scene has been observed, is facilitated by estimating the scene flow at the target time, and then linearly scaling the scene flow vectors, so they displace the points not over the full interval $\Delta t$ but to the times of the next observations.
 Following this initial step, the motion adjustment can continue as previously described.
-More details on this can be found in the supplementary material.
+A more formal introduction of this can be found in the supplementary materials.